 - Applicant communicates the guidance for advertisers in the telecommunications industry, published by the Competition Bureau in 2017, warning against enticing consumers with claims that promise unlimited services, only to impose additional mandatory fees or caps as Exhibit P-5; - 11.
 The word "infinite" as used by Rogers in its advertising is defined as "extending indefinitely", "subject to no limitation or external determination" and "extending beyond, lying beyond, or being greater than any preassigned finite value however large", as it appears from Exhibit P-6; - 12.
-The problem is that the term "infinite" as used by Rogers in its advertising is misleading because, while the usage of data is theoretically unlimited, given that Rogers throttles (significantly reducing browsing speeds) the subscriber is unable to adequately use their device (for example, any data-demeding services, such as multimedia platforms YouTube and streaming services), which was the case for the Applicant; - 13.
+The problem is that the term "infinite" as used by Rogers in its advertising is misleading because, while the usage of data is theoretically unlimited, given that Rogers throttles (significantly reducing browsing speeds) the subscriber is unable to adequately use their device (for example, any data-demanding services, such as multimedia platforms YouTube and streaming services), which was the case for the Applicant; - 13.
 Rogers is well aware of this issue, as it appears from a 2019 article titled "Rogers increases Infinite plan throttle speeds from 256Kbps to 512Kbps", communicated as Exhibit P-7; - 14.
-The Applicant brings this action because she wants to hold Rogers accountable for using the misleading terms "Roam Like Home" and "Infinite" and to obtain compensation for all Class Members;
+The Applicant brings this action because she wants to hold Rogers and the other Defendants accountable for using the misleading terms "unlimited data", "Roam Like Home" and "Infinite" and to obtain compensation for all Class Members, as well as a practice change;